sotima/hass-kongo09-icons/README.md

 A: Probably related to cache.
 Try opening your instance in a incognito/private Window and see if your icon shows then.
 If yes, it's cache related.
 If not, spellcheck.

 ## Thanks
-Thanks to @thomasloven, as I used his hass-fontawesome as a template for this pack
+Thanks to @hulkhaugen, as I used his hass-bha-icons based on hass-fontawesome from @thomasloven as a template for this pack

-Thanks to @prairiesnpr, @kmlucy, @GeorgeSG and @shbatm for their contributiuons